opensafely-core/r-docker/DEVELOPERS.md

 ## Adding new packages

-:warning: To do this you will need:

- * Enough bandwidth to comfortably push potentionally gigabytes worth of Docker layers.
- * (Under v1) Several hours worth of CPU time to re-compile all the packages (if this is the first time you've done this and don't have them cached locally).
- * Push access to ghcr.io.

-If you don't have all these things then please don't start.

 ### Confirm that the package is suitable to add

 Before adding a package, check with an OpenSAFELY team member with R